How to get found on G-Cloud

 - Formal incident management process – Significant

-Of course, not all of these attributes may be relevant to the service that you offer, but it is certainly worth keeping them in mind when writing and modifying your G-Cloud listing.
-If you refer to as many of the “Industry Standard” and “nice to have” elements that you can, research shows that your chances of sales success will grow.
+Not all of these attributes may be relevant to the service that you offer but it is certainly worth keeping them in mind.
+Research shows that if you refer to as many of the “Industry Standard” and “nice to have” elements that you can, your chances of sales success will grow.

 Test it out